steve8x8/mc_extfs_adb/README.txt

 Adb+ is external file system for browsing and editing file system on Android powered devices using Midnight Commander.

-Usage: enter "cd #adb" or Alt-C and "#adb" to view remote file system.
+Usage: enter "cd adb://" or Alt-C and "adb://" to view remote file system.

-Script will upload busybox and will load whole file system tree at first run, so first run will be slow but susbsequent operations will be fast.
+Script will check for, and use an existing, busybox and will load the whole file system tree at first run, so first run will be slow but susbsequent operations will be fast.

 Supported operations are: